Vegan Japanese

 sliced eggplant on a wooden chopping board

-1. Peel the aubergine and slice it lengthwise into long, wide strips, roughly half an inch (or 1.5 cm) thick.
+1. Peel the aubergine and slice it lengthwise into long, wide strips, about 1.5 cm thick.
+This shape mimics the look of traditional eel sushi and gives you silky layers once glazed.

 salted sliced eggplant being handled